 The Yahel fellowship is based in the Ramat Eliyahu neighborhood.
 This vibrant neighborhood is home to about 14,000 residents.
-About 41% of the residents are from Ethiopian descent and others are a mix of residents from the FSU, from Arab speaking countries and from other origins.
+About 41% of the residents are of Ethiopian descent and others are a mix of residents from the FSU, Arab-speaking countries, and from other origins.
 The neighborhood is rated 6 out of 20 in terms of its socioeconomic level.
-At the center of the neighborhood is the local Matnas (community center) and a bustling mainstreet with colorful fruit and vegetable stands.
+At the center of the neighborhood is the local Matnas (community center) and a bustling main street with colorful fruit and vegetable stands.
 The neighborhood is a mosaic of cultures with a strong community feel.

 SAMPLE VOLUNTEER PLACEMENTS IN RISHON LEZION

 Tebeka: Justice & Equality for Ethiopian Israelis

 Tebeka (Amharic for “Advocate of Justice”), is the legal aid organization serving Israel’s 140,000-member Ethiopian community.
 The organization was founded in 2000 by the first Ethiopian Israeli attorneys and professionals in order to safeguard the rights of Ethiopian immigrants, to ensure that community members in need have access to quality legal services that are comprehensive and free, to advance the community’s successful integration into Israeli society, and to cultivate Israel’s next generation of leaders and legal scholars from within the Ethiopian community.
 Through this work, Tebeka not only aims to build a more promising future for Ethiopian Israelis but also to advance the cause of justice and equality for the sake of all Israeli citizens.
 Yahel participants volunteering at Tebeka assist with resource development, fundraising, grant research, grant writing, and social media.